10 Best Mainland Greece Beaches You Cannot Miss

 The beach is surrounded by high cliffs and trees, making it seem like you’re cut off from the rest of the world, but you’re pretty close in reality!
 The water is a green-tinge, perhaps reflected from the plentiful trees, but extremely clear and almost mirror-like.

-Be sure to take your own snacks as there are no cafes or shops for refreshments.
-This is a wild and natural spot that doesn’t have any tourism amenities – that’s what makes it so beautiful in many ways.
+Be sure to take your snacks as there are no cafes or shops for refreshments.
+This is a wild and natural spot with no tourism amenities – that’s what makes it so beautiful in many ways.